UC Davis School of Veterinary Medicine

-The University of California, Davis, School of Veterinary Medicine is the largest veterinary school in the United States.
-Established in 1948, the school is the primary health resource for California's various animal populations.
-In 2020, the school was again ranked No. 1 in the United States by U.S. News & World Report and in 2022, ranked No. 2 in the world by QS World University Rankings.
+The University of California, Davis, School of Veterinary Medicine is the largest veterinary school in the United States, with approximately 700 students and 250 faculty members.
+Established in 1948, the school is the primary health resource for California's animal populations.
+In 2020, the school was again ranked first in the United States by U.S. News & World Report and in 2022, ranked second in the world by QS World University Rankings.
 The school is located in the southwest corner of the main campus of the University of California, Davis.
-The current Dean of Veterinary Medicine is Dr. Mark Stetter.
+The current dean of veterinary medicine is Dr. Mark Stetter.

-The School focuses on students of the professional Doctor of Veterinary Medicine program, the Master of Preventive Veterinary Medicine program, graduate clinical residency programs, and graduate academic MS and PhD programs.
+The school focuses on students of the professional Doctor of Veterinary Medicine program, the Master of Preventive Veterinary Medicine program, graduate clinical residency programs, and graduate academic MS and PhD programs.
 The School of Veterinary Medicine provides educational, research, clinical service, and public service programs to advance the health and care of animals, the health of the environment, and public health.

-The School addresses the health of all animals, including livestock, poultry, companion animals, captive and free-ranging wildlife, exotic animals, birds, aquatic mammals and fish, and animals used in biological and medical research.
-The School's expertise also encompasses related human health concerns, such as public health and the concept of One Health.
+The school addresses the health of all animals, including livestock, poultry, companion animals, captive and free-ranging wildlife, exotic animals, birds, aquatic mammals and fish, and animals used in biological and medical research.
+The school's expertise also encompasses related human health concerns, such as public health and the concept of One Health.